Dedan Kimathi University of Technology: Student life

+the council have almost 13 officials.

 Housing and sports facilities

 Kimathi has six halls of residence, one of which houses female students.
 The majority of students live off-campus.
 Transport is provided by the school to and from Nyeri town and estates where some students reside.
 Off-campus accommodation around the school is readily available as private developers have invested in hostels near the school.
 Off-campus residences include Sunrise hostels, Catholic hostels and Greens.

 Campus meals are served by the school mess and a few off-campus food places.
 The student's Centre is available for students to socialize, watch TV and play pool.

 Sports facilities include a rugby football field; volleyball, basketball and badminton courts; and a field hockey pitch.